As a parent, if there are just three things you could know about your child's online world, what would they be?

 "I want to know what sites they're on, what content they're viewing, and what conversations they're having."

-How Joey can help: While we use Screen, App and Downtime controls in our family, it isn't really a surprise that many parents/guardians, like us, still don't know what their kids are doing online and what controls should be set up.
+While we use Screen, App and Downtime controls in our family, it isn't really a surprise that many parents, like us, still don't know what their kids are doing online and what controls should be set up.

 In our next major feature, Joey will pull together all the screen time settings you have set per child and give recommendations on what changes to the controls you can put in.